cloudant-labs/clouseau/docs/book/book.typ

 On the Clouseau side, `IndexManagerService` checks the `OpenIndexLRU` cache for an existing index actor; if absent, it spawns a new `IndexService` actor and adds it to the LRU.
-Each opened index is represented by two actors—`dreyfus_index` in Erlang and `IndexService` in Scala—linked together so that termination of one propagates to the other.
+Each opened index is represented by two actors -- `dreyfus_index` in Erlang and `IndexService` in Scala -- linked together so that termination of one propagates to the other.
 Monitors are established on both sides: `dreyfus_index_manager` monitors `dreyfus_index`, and `IndexManagerService` monitors `IndexService`.